Welcome to my July 2013 income report!

 “I created this blog post partly our of frustration that my own 2-page websites with 0 links are outranking my own authority sites which are years old and have thousands of links.
 And partly because we can't do anything about it, so we may as well be creating crappy sites to offset our traffic loses.”

-Here are the links to Glen's posts below:
+Here is the link to Glen's posts below:

 So what's my response?
 How should we proceed with building websites when what Google is saying is different than what actually is?